sinatra/sinatra/README.md

 Not being officially supported means if things only break there and not on a supported platform, we assume it's not our issue but theirs.

-We also run our CI against ruby-head (the upcoming 2.1.0), but we can't guarantee anything, since it is constantly moving.
-Expect 2.1.0 to be fully supported.
+We also run our CI against ruby-head (future releases of MRI), but we can't guarantee anything, since it is constantly moving.
+Expect upcoming 2.x releases to be fully supported.

 Sinatra should work on any operating system supported by the chosen Ruby implementation.